 While FreeSync/G-SYNC is enabled, you cannot change the response time overdrive mode, but the pixel transition performance is consistent across the entire refresh rate range.

 At higher frame rates (220 – 240FPS), pixel overshoot becomes noticeable, so if it bothers you, we recommend simply capping your frame rate to ~220FPS or reducing the refresh rate.

 While there was no FreeSync brightness flickering on our unit, this is a common issue for VA panel gaming monitors, and other units may be affected by it.

 To access and navigate the OSD (On-Screen Display) menu of the Samsung G9, you can use the joystick placed beneath the bottom bezel of the screen.
 The menu is user-friendly and offers plenty of useful features.

 For gaming, there are the standard game-enhancing utilities such as Virtual Aim Point (custom crosshairs) and Black Equalizer (improves visibility in darker games).

-You’ll also find various pre-calibrated picture modes, including FPS, RTS, RPG, AOC, sRGB (for accurate sRGB color output), and High Bright (for maximum brightness).
+You’ll also find various pre-calibrated picture modes, including FPS, RTS, RPG, AOC, sRGB, and High Bright (for maximum brightness).

 The Picture in Picture (PiP) and Picture by Picture (PbP) modes are supported as well.

-However, you can’t use FreeSync/G-SYNC or HDR in the PbP mode, and you’ll be limited to 60Hz, which is disappointing as Samsung’s previous 49″ 5120×1440 model, the CRG9, supports up to 100Hz in the PbP mode.
+However, you can’t use FreeSync/G-SYNC or HDR in the PbP mode, and you’ll be limited to 120Hz if you have the 1006.2 firmware or newer.

 Other features include standard picture adjustment tools such as brightness/contrast, sharpness, color temperature, gamma (three modes), etc. The backlight is flicker-free, and there’s a low-blue light filter (Reader Mode).